A no-contact result for a plate-fluid interaction system in dimension three: Introduction

 \subsection{Brief literature review}

-Many studies on the existence of solutions for fluid-structure interaction problems focus on the motion of a rigid body immersed in a viscous incompressible fluid, governed by the Navier-Stokes equations; see, for instance, \cite{CST, DE1, DE2, Fe2, GM, SST, Ta, TT}.
+Many studies on the existence of solutions for fluid-structure interaction (FSI) problems focus on the motion of a rigid body immersed in a viscous incompressible fluid, governed by the Navier-Stokes equations; see, for instance, \cite{CST, DE1, DE2, Fe2, GM, SST, Ta, TT}.
 A central difficulty in this setting is the possibility of body-body or body-boundary collisions: in particular, these existence results are valid up to a contact, with a few exceptions \cite{CN,Fe1, SST}, where special weak solutions are constructed that persist even after collisions.
 Consequently, to establish global-in-time existence of solutions without smallness assumptions on the initial data, one either has to introduce a suitable notion of solution beyond contact or prove that the contact never occurs.
 In the case of fluid-rigid body interaction, by now it is well-understood in which cases collision can be excluded; see, for instance, \cite{GVH,HT} and the references therein.
 However, the question of whether contact can occur in fluid-structure interaction problems involving elastic structures remains largely open.
 In two dimensions, Grandmont and Hillairet established in \cite{GH} global strong solutions for a viscoelastic beam-fluid interaction system by first ruling out contact and then propagating regularity.
 More recently, in \cite{BR}, Breit and Roy showed that contact can be excluded for weak solutions of the compressible beam-fluid system, provided certain additional regularity assumptions are satisfied.
 It is worth noting that the approach in \cite{BR,GH} relies on a stream-function formulation of the fluid test function in two dimensions; see \cite[Remark~4.6]{BR}, where extending the no-contact result to three dimensions is posed as an open problem.
-In contrast, weak-solution frameworks that allow for contact have also been developed; see \cite{CN,KMT}.
-Finally, we conclude the literature review by noting that results on fluid-beam systems in two dimensions, and, more generally, on fluid-shell systems in three dimensions, can be found in~\cite{Be,BKMT,CDEG,CGH,Gr1,Gr2,Le1,Le2,MC,MS}.
+In contrast, weak-solution frameworks that allow for contact have also been developed; see~\cite{CN,KMT}.

+In \cite{Le1,Le2}, for the same fluid-structure interaction problem considered in the present paper, the author proved global existence of strong solutions for small initial data and local-in-time existence of strong solutions for arbitrary initial data, in both two- and three-dimensional settings.
+To obtain global strong solutions in three-dimensional space, one of the main difficulties is the possibility of a contact, where high regularity of the plate is needed to prevent it from occurring.